 The humanitarian situation is grim as freedom of movement and humanitarian access are restricted.
 Since July 2015, de-facto "authorities" have imposed obligations for humanitarian organisations to register in the non-government controlled areas (NGCA) in eastern Ukraine.
 The Ukrainian government decree on the restriction of movement of people and goods in January 2015 combined with its temporary suspension of cargo transfers to and from NGCA (except humanitarian) in March 2017, continues to have a negative impact on the populations’ needs and wellbeing.

 In addition, the suspension of state social assistance to displaced people (including pensions) continues to affect hundreds of thousands of people, and have placed many of them at risk of falling further into poverty.

-Since 2014, the European Union and its Member States have contributed to over €399 million in humanitarian and early recovery aid.
-The EU addresses the basic needs of the population in the areas directly affected by the conflict, the internally displaced persons and refugees who have fled the conflict areas, and the returnees.
-EU-funded projects include food assistance, shelter, water, protection, health, including psychosocial activities, education in emergencies, essential household items and livelihoods.
+Since 2014, the European Union and its Member States have contributed over €677 million in humanitarian and early recovery aid.
+The EU addresses the needs of the population in the areas directly affected by the conflict, the internally displace people and refugees who have fled the conflict areas, and the returnees.
+EU-funded humanitarian projects include food assistance, shelter, water, protection, health (including psychosocial activities), education in emergencies, and essential household items.

 Projects implemented in 2016-17 from the European Commission's own funding have directly helped over 500 000 affected Ukrainians.
-The European Commission's Civil Protection and Humanitarian Aid Operations department has been in Ukraine since February 2014 and plays a key role in facilitating humanitarian coordination and information sharing with various humanitarian stakeholders, including donors, authorities and partners.
+EU Civil Protection and Humanitarian Aid Operations (ECHO) have been operating in Ukraine since February 2014 and play a key role in facilitating humanitarian coordination and information sharing with various humanitarian stakeholders, including donors, authorities and partners.
 In addition to financial aid, material assistance has been mobilised through the EU Civil Protection Mechanism.
-The EU is also assisting Ukrainian refugees in Belarus and Russia through national Red Cross societies in the respective countries.
+The EU also assists Ukrainian refugees in Belarus and Russia through national Red Cross societies in the respective countries.